Mitchlol/Touchtris/README.md

 A tetris clone with a twist, instead of pieces falling, they timeout, and appear in place.
 The buttons operate like a state machine.
 Instead of tucks and spins, pieces will always fall though others to the lowest open space they fit in.

 Designed to help memorize the precise number of taps needed to place any piece in any position.

-Built as a chance to mess with compose.
 <div>
 <img src="./screenshots/Screenshot_20251010_164038.png" width="100"/>
 <img src="./screenshots/Screenshot_20251010_164047.png" width="100"/>